 If you need to go big when you leave home, Seagate's 8TB Expansion drive is the way to go.
-No, you don't get the best speeds when you're transferring files, although they're not too far behind the WD My Passport, but what you get is masses of space and a very reliable drive.
-While there's no real point getting a Seagate with less than the maximum capacity, as its speeds are eclipsed by other drives, the 8TB version strikes a nice balance between capacity and efficiency.
+It's not exactly the best external hard drive; you don't get the best speeds when you're transferring files—although they're not too far behind the WD My Passport—what you get is masses of space and a very reliable drive.
+While there's no real point in getting a Seagate with less than the maximum capacity, its speeds are quickly eclipsed by other drives, the 8TB version strikes a nice balance between capacity and efficiency.

 It hits around 150MB/s during both read and write tests, which is about mid-range for HDDs, but in terms of price you can get this drive for around $130 (£120), or even go up to 10TB if you're feeling particularly storage hungry.
 That's way better than you'll find on SSDs and actually beats most internal HDDs if you start comparing them.